 Can I be disciplined for something I say on social media during the school day?

 YES.
 But only for certain types of speech on social media.
 If you say something on social media during school hours or at a school function or event that officials believe could lead to a “substantial disruption,” your school can discipline you.

 Your speech is a substantial disruption when it encourages violations of school rules, illegal activities, or it risks causing a big interference with the education of other students.
 For example, threats to other students or your teachers using social media will likely be considered a substantial disruption.

 Can I ever be disciplined for something I say on social media off campus and outside of school hours?

 But if you post something on your own device or account outside of school hours that creates a “substantial disruption” to the school environment, your school can discipline you.
-This means that threats of violence or harassment directed at classmates or school officials can get you in trouble, even if you post them on your own time and on your own device.
+For example, that threats of violence or harassment directed at classmates or school officials can get you in trouble, even if you post them on your own time and on your own device.

 You can also get in trouble for “cyberbullying” outside of school.
-This includes creating false profiles, impersonating other students, or creating fake pages in order to bully someone.[ii]
+This includes creating false profiles, impersonating other students, or creating fake pages in order to bully someone2.

 What can I do to prevent school officials from looking at what I post on social media?